electron-react-boilerplate/docs/docs/e2e-tests.md

 ### Watching Tests

 Similar to watching component tests, can be watched as well.
-This can be done by running `yarn test-e2e-live`. `testcafe-live` is used to watch tests and run.
+This can be done by running `yarn test-e2e-live`. `testcafe --live` is used to watch tests and run.